-☀︎ LOG CABIN HOME IN THE SKY BULLETIN ☀︎ Seeking home w/ trees, water, broadband.
-Taos County, Santa Fe County.
-Use encrypted email link below!
-Gracias.
+☀︎ LOG CABIN HOME IN THE SKY BULLETIN ☀︎ Seeking home w/ trees & water.
+Housing, broadband optional, I can adapt.
+Use encrypted email link below.

-John Hamilton Farr currently lives in Taos, New Mexico, U.S.A. with his classical pianist wife.
+John Hamilton Farr currently lives in Taos, New Mexico, U.S.A.
 As New York Times best-selling author James C. Moore (Bush’s Brain) put it in a review of John’s first book, “Buffalo Lights is the work of a man attuned to the world who sees it differently than you and I and writes about it with a language and a vision of life that is impossible to ignore.”

 Dogs barked everywhere, though not too close.
 The wind hissed through the chamisa and rustled the elm tree branches.
 A woodpecker hammered on the dead aspen tree down by the acequia.
 Someone far away was playing with a chainsaw.
 Doves cooed out their useless mating calls.
 Every now and then an idiot kicked a cow.
 Juan allowed his eyes to open as a magpie chattered overhead, but the bird flew off and left him pure.
 That could have been unpleasant, he thought, sensing life and danger everywhere.
 Six hours later, the moon rose over the mountain.
 A total eclipse was already well underway, with a sizable arc of the orb in darkness.
 Juan stood outside and watched a long time in the strange warm air.
 More dogs barked than usual.
 As the sky grew dark, he imagined it was colder and went back in the house.
 Outside adobe walls, the wind picked up in bursts, unsettled, looking for something to push.
 The edge between the worlds was open if one knew to smell it.
 Unlived lives shot out from holes.